 - Photos and video of keynote speakers

 - Multiple CTA buttons

 - Payment options

-This landing page is important because it is where most of your conference attendees will go to sign up and learn about the event.
+This landing page matters because it is where most of your conference attendees will sign up and learn about the event.
 It can be beneficial to hire a marketing agency to professionally build this page for your organization.

-It isn’t enough to simply announce virtual events, you need to promote them on social media.
+Simply announcing virtual events doesn’t suffice; you need to promote them on social media.
 If your organization has a social media following, create a post that announces the virtual event, includes important information, and links to the landing page you created.

 Leverage your company’s social media accounts across all platforms to promote your event.
-Then keep attendees engaged and interested leading up to the event and after it has concluded.
+Keep attendees engaged leading up to the event and after it has concluded.
 Social media is free, but you should also consider paying for ads to boost interest.

-Sponsors understand the value of marketing and will be willing to engage their followers and help promote your event that they are sponsoring.
+Sponsors understand the value of marketing and will engage their followers and help promote your event.
 Your keynote speakers will have a social media following and will be happy to announce their participation in your virtual event.
-Your speakers will benefit from the promotion Both the speakers and the event will benefit from the promotion.
+Both the speakers and the event will benefit from the promotion.

-If your company or organization publishes a blog, then use it to generate interest in your virtual conference.
-Write a post that highlights SEO for Web traffic about issues that will be discussed on the agenda, speakers that will be appearing, and the overall mission of the event.
-Then promote those blogs with a newsletter and on social media.
+If your company or organization publishes a blog, use it to generate interest in your virtual conference.
+Write a post that highlights SEO for web traffic about issues to be discussed on the agenda, speakers in attendance, and the overall mission of the event.
+Then promote those blogs via a newsletter and social media.